How Often Do Driverless Vehicles Have Accidents?

 Technician inspects a self-driving car in an automated factory assembly line

-Mechanical problems, like tire blowouts or brake failures, can also lead to crashes, no matter who is driving.
+Mechanical problems, like tire blowouts or brake failures, can also result in crashes, no matter who is driving.
 Because of these challenges, self-driving technology still has more work ahead.
 Until it can handle complex real-world situations, safety concerns will continue.

 Who Is Liable In An Autonomous Vehicle (AV) Accident?